matteli/atlantic_client_web/README.md

 ## Installation

-1. Copy and extract the release in a directory
+1. Copy and extract the release in a directory serve by apache2 (see server side of Atlantic)
 2. In the file app.xxxxxx.js in js directory, search for "API_URL" and replace by the url of your server side of Atlantic.

 ## Development